uduttadev/SFILS/mongo/README.md

 After, to get a basic view of recent 10 records from your MongoDB, you can run python app.py and navigate to "http://127.0.0.1:5000/records"

+Assume the XLSX file is within the mongo directory folder.